jido/ebb-backup/README.md

 Merge the current branch with the latest changes in the parent branch.
 The current branch switches to the parent branch.
 If it was frozen it is allowed to update again.
 If the merge generates conflicts, prompts the user to resolve them.

+The command can also be used to merge changes from the parent branch without switching branches.

 *